Mercury Layer

 6. Owner 1 creates and broadcasts a funding transaction (Tx0) to pay an amount A to the address corresponding to P. This defines the UTXO TxID:vout (the outpoint).

 7. Owner 1 creates an unsigned backup transaction (Tx1) that pays the P output of Tx0 to address of O1, and sets the nLocktime to the initial future block height h0 (where h0 = cheight + hinit, cheight is the current Bitcoin block height and hinit is the initial locktime specified by the server).
+The nSequence number is set to zero.

 8. Owner 1 the utilises the server to generate a valid signature on Tx1 as follows: